MoeinT/AZ-104/README.md

 ## Virtual Network Peering
 Vnet peering allows communications between Vnets in the same (regional Vnet peering) or different (global Vnet peering) regions.
 It allows communications between resources in the peered networks.

 One common scnerario is to cofigure an Azure VPN Gateway in a peered network and use that network as a central hub for other peered Vnets.
-This architecture allows peered Vnets to share reqources within the central hub.
+This architecture allows peered Vnets to share resources within the central hub.
 For example, we can configure an Azure VPN Gateway within the central hub as a transit point.
 With this central Vnet we won't have to deploy that VNP Gateway in every single peered network.

 ### Extend peering
 There are three methods in extending Vnet peerring: